CodeZea1ot/trinket/README.md

 # Trinket

 **Trinket** — a lightweight Python-based HTTP/HTTPS server designed for modern web development.
-It supports local HTTPS via mkcert, automatic port fallback, LAN access, and optional browser launching — perfect for developers who want a simple, reliable, and secure local server.
+It supports local HTTPS via mkcert, automatic port fallback, LAN access, auto-reload on changes, and optional browser launching — perfect for developers who want a simple, reliable, and secure local server.

 ## Features

 - Serve a directory over **HTTP** or **HTTPS**.
+- Wath files and auto-reload browser
 - Auto-generate trusted certificates for local development using `mkcert`.
 - Accessible by other devices on your local network with automatic IP detection.
 - Automatically falls back to the next available port if the requested one is in use.